How To Bleach Wig Knots: A Beginner-Friendly Tutorial

 Things You May Need

-Developer: Use a low-volume developer (10 or 20) to minimize damage to the wig.
+- Developer: Use a developer (25–40) to minimize damage to the wig.

 Step 2: Prepare the Bleach Mixture

-In the mixing bowl, combine the bleaching powder or cream with the developer following the package instructions.
-Use a brush to stir the mixture until it forms a smooth creamy consistency.
-When you scoop it up with the brush, it is not falling off like water which means that it is not gonna seep through the lace easily and get on the natural hair.
+Mix the bleaching powder and the developer in a bowl.
+Follow package instructions for correct proportions.
+Use a brush to stir the mixture until it forms a creamy paste.
+When you scoop it up with the brush, it does not fall off like water, which means that it is not gonna see through the lace easily and get on the natural hair.

 Step 3: Apply the Bleach to the Wig